 O you who believe!
 Enter not the Prophet’s houses, except when leave is given to you for a meal, (and then) not (so early as) to wait for its preparation.
 But when you are invited, enter, and when you have taken your meal, disperse, without sitting for a talk.
 Verily, such (behaviour) annoys the Prophet, and he is shy of (asking) you (to go), but Allah is not shy of (telling you) the truth.
 And when you ask (his wives) for anything you want, ask them from behind a screen, that is purer for your hearts and for their hearts…..
 [Soorah Al-Ahzaab Ayah 53]

-Imaam al-Qurtubiy (rahimahullaah) derived ten issues related to the religion from this Ayah, and the sixth issue is that a guest eats based on what the host is able to provide and not what he expects to be able to eat.
-That is because Allaah said: [فَإِذَا طَعِمْتُمْ فَانتَشِرُوا And when you have taken your meal, disperse].
-Therefore, neither has he (i.e. the person) been given more food nor something other than what is given.
+Imaam al-Qurtubiy (rahimahullaah) derived ten benefits from this Ayah, and the sixth of them is that a guest eats what the host is able to provide and not what he expects to eat, because Allaah said: [فَإِذَا طَعِمْتُمْ فَانتَشِرُوا And when you have taken your meal, disperse].
+Therefore, neither has he [i.e. the person] been given more food nor something other than what is given.
 So the asl (i.e. basis in this affair) is what is provided by the host.
 [Ref 2]

 [Ref 1: Source: بدائع التفسير الجامع لما فسره الإمام ابن القيم -(Vol 3.
 Pages 45- 46) Abridged and slightly paraphrased]